 Have you ever dyed your eggs using natural dyes?
 How did they turn out?
 Do you have any dyeing material that you particularly like?
-If you haven’t done this yet, would your kids enjoy this hands on activity?
+If you haven’t done this yet, try it!

 P.S.
-Do your kids love hands on projects?
-There are links to more of those here.
+Do your kids love hands-on projects?
+There are links to more here.